 If you wish, you could start with the Beginner (Easy Restorative Focus) class and then steadily try out other classes.

-Don’t want to commit to direct debit?
+Don’t want to commit to a weekly pass?